uinix-js/uinix-theme/readme.md

 ###### `options.namespace` (`string`, optional, default: `''`)

 Prepends a namespace prefix to every rendered CSS variable.
-Namespaces can only consist of `a-zA-Z0-9-_` and must begin with `a-zA-Z_`.
+Namespaces can only consist of `a-z0-9-_` (lowercase alphanumerals) and must begin with `a-z_`.

 ##### Returns